RHagenson/2019-01-03-UNO/_episodes/11-trimming.md

 ~~~
 {: .bash}

-However, a complete command for Trimmomatic will look something like this:
+However, an example complete command for Trimmomatic will look something like this:

 ~~~
 $ runtrimmomatic SE \